ada-game-framework/.github/profile/README.md

 # Ada Game Framework (an organisation)

-I've set up this organisation to allow others to more easily work on SDLAda and to organise other game development specific libs for Ada in one place.
+Note: Still working this stuff out.

+I started SDLAda a fews after I left the games industry for good knowing that Ada was a better language for developing games.
+With SDLAda I think I've proven how a highly portable library and a highly portable type safe language could work together to make game development faster and easier.

+The aim is to be able to download the bits you need to create a portable game easily using Alire to add in the dependencies and handle building, testing and eventually (hopefully) packaging.

+## App stores and the GPL

-Only non-GPL'd projects will be found here (LGPL maybe a possibility), the GPL causes issues in some places where I'd like to see these libraries used, App Stores, and therefore I won't allow them here.
-This does not mean that some of these libs won't bind to commercial libraries, they will, but these libraries will be useable on platforms with their commercial licences.
+Only non-GPL'd projects will be found here (LGPL maybe, possibly).
+The GPL causes issues in these places where I'd like to see these libraries used and therefore I won't allow any GPL'd library, especially GPL'd bindings, here.
+Only projects with permissive licences will be allowed here.

+There will be bindings to commercial libraries, but these libraries will be useable on platforms with their specific commercial licences, trying to restrict their use by enforcing a binding with a more restrictive licence doesn't make sense.

+Remember SDL2 was originally licensed under the GPL which changed back to ZLib when Valve got involved because they could see the issues.

 We still need legal clarification of using the GNAT RTS (GPLv3 with linking exception) in these places.
 The GPL's IR clause is still an issue.

-Note: Still working this stuff out.
+## Positive Quotes

-## John Carmack
+### John Carmack

 > I actually have thought about Ada; there is a lot of good there, but it has an undeservedly terrible reputation.
 >